linode/docs/docs/guides/development/javascript/typescript-decorators-introduction/index.md

 ## Where Can I Use Decorators in TypeScript?

 Decorators can be attached to a class declaration, method, accessor, property, or parameter.
-The example of a [class decorator](https://www.typescriptlang.org/docs/handbook/decorators.html#class-decorators) given in the TypeScript documentation is:
+The example of a [Class Decorator](https://www.typescriptlang.org/docs/handbook/decorators.html#class-decorators) given in the TypeScript documentation is shown below:

-{{< file >}}
+{{< file "class_decorator_example.ts" typescript>}}
 @sealed
 class BugReport {
   type = "report";